dcmoura/spyql/README.md

 * `FROM`: CSV, JSON, TEXT and Python iterators (YES, you can use a list comprehension as the data source)

 * `TO`: CSV, JSON, TEXT, SQL (INSERT statments), pretty terminal printing, and terminal plotting.

 The JSON format is [JSON lines](https://jsonlines.org), where each line has a valid JSON object or array.
-Piping with [jq](https://stedolan.github.io/jq/) allows SpyQL to handle any JSON input (more on the examples section)
+Piping with [jq](https://stedolan.github.io/jq/) allows SpyQL to handle any JSON input (more on the examples section).

+You can leverage command line tools to process other file types like Parquet and XML  (more on the examples section).

 ## Principles